digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 ---------

 SCU is only supported on LF1.16, which in turn is only supported on Canton Protocol Version 6.
-This means that existing deployed contracts will first require migration and redeployment to utilize this feature.
+This means that existing deployed contracts require migration and redeployment to utilize this feature.

-First, you’ll need to migrate your daml model to be compatible with upgrades, see the section above about `Best Practices <#best-practices>`__ for what to change here.
-Pay particular attention to the case on interfaces and exceptions, and failure to do so could lead to packages which are incompatible with SCU, and require the use of a separate tool (and downtime).
+First you must migrate your Daml model to be compatible with upgrades; see `Best Practices <#best-practices>`__ for what to change here.
+Pay particular attention to the case of interfaces and exceptions, as failure to do so could lead to packages which are incompatible with SCU and require the use of a separate tool (and downtime).

-Next, you’ll need to be aware of the new package-name scoping rules, and ensure that your package set does not violate this.
-In short, packages with the same package-name are considered to be “in the same scope”, each version string within this scope can only be held by one package, and contract key queries will yield contracts from all packages within the same scope.
-If you have packages with the same name that you do not want to be associated with each other via upgrades, you’ll need to rename them.
+Next, you need to be aware of the new package-name scoping rules, and ensure that your package set does not violate this.
+In short, packages with the same package-name are considered to be “in the same scope”, each version string within this scope can only be held by one package, and contract key queries yield contracts from all packages within the same scope.
+If you have packages with the same name that you do not want to be associated with each other via upgrades, you must rename them.
 Note that this scoping rule *only* applies to packages in LF1.16.
 Packages with the same name and version can exist in LF1.15, if you intend to use both LF versions at the same time on your participant.